Rayjine/epfl-lse-master-thesis-template/README.md

 * **Empty bibliography**: Ensure you have at least one `\cite{...}` that exists in `bibliography.bib`, then rerun the build (or `latexmk`).
 * **Figure not found**: Check the relative path (e.g., `figures/cell.png`) and that the file exists.
 * **Float placement warnings**: These are usually harmless.
 Use `[htbp]` placement specifiers to give LaTeX more flexibility.

----

-If you have suggestions or find issues, feel free to open an issue or PR.